 - a.
 Real property acquisition and sale

 - b.
 Public bid contract performance

 - c.
 Complaints against public officers and employees

 - d.
-Personnel issues
+To evaluate qualifications of an applicant or to review the performance of a public employee

 - e.
 Litigation

 - f.
 Other matters authorized by the chapter